 The top of 47-hectare Kent Ridge Park gives you decent views of Pasir Panjang and ships in the Southern part of Singapore from the Observation Deck.
 As a park for fitness buffs, there are 20 fitness stations along the different terraces on the slopes with overhanging trees for shade.
 Being secluded and quiet, its lush greenery in the secondary forest is a magnet for birds.
-The 280-metre long Canopy Walk offers a panoramic view of Alexandra and takes you to Reflections at Bukit Chandu.
+The 280-metre long Canopy Walk offers a panoramic view of Alexandra.
 Continue eastwards and you will be well on your way via the Southern Ridges.

 Where: Vigilante Drive off South Buona Vista Road

 The next time you visit Jurong Bird Park, located at the western slope of Jurong Hill, take 10 minutes and climb a little higher up.
 With a “Garden of Fame” located within the park, Jurong Hill is one park that has seen trees being planted by many visiting foreign dignitaries, including Queen Elizabeth II.
 The three-storey spiral lookout tower atop Jurong Hill gives you aerial views of Tuas and Jurong.
 At night, this is an excellent spot to admire the twinkling lights from the nearby Jurong Island.
 At the park, you can simply bask in the well-shaded park with its mature trees and appreciate its quiet beauty.

 Where: Bounded by Jalan Ahmad Ibrahim, Pioneer Road, Jalan Buroh and Jurong Pier Road

 Height: 60 metres

 9. Fort Canning Hill